Kalashyan-1/Current-tasks/Socket/README.md

-# Client-Server Program
+# Web-Server Program

 This repository contains a C++ client-server program designed as class wrappers around low-level C socket functionality.
-The program allows clients to connect to the server, send messages, and receive responses.
+The program allows clients to connect to the server, send HTTP request, and receive single HTML file.

 ## Prerequisites